edwardsmoses/edwardsmoses.com/_data/blog/2024-07-19-sending-magic-links-integration-with-firebase-and-react-native.md

 }
 ```

-### How to test
+### Testing

+We can test the integration by simulating link handling in our simulator:

-- Copy the link address from your email, and paste the below into your terminal to open the app on your simulator:
+- Copy the link address from your email, and paste the below into the terminal to open the app:

 ```bash